Browse our guides or talk to our team.

 These are the ways that your business generates revenue.
 Revenue models can be things like subscriptions, payments for each purchase, service fees, dividends, and more.
 A flower delivery service may have both a subscription model generating recurring revenue in addition to individual purchases.
 Detail any and all revenue streams your business plans to support.

 This framework will help you describe your business idea or gain a better understanding of an existing business model.
 But, there are a lot of details to sift through.
 Follow these steps to make sure you have a productive experience.

 Tip: For an extra-strong start, consider doing some prework, too.
-Other business frameworks like SWOT analysis and value chain analysis can help you better understand the competitive environment and what differentiates key players.
+Other business frameworks like SWOT analysis, PEST analysis, and value chain analysis can help you better understand the competitive environment and what differentiates key players.